davepinch/pinchy.cc/content/topics/gaming/games/atari-2600/solaris/classified-ad/solaris-classified-ad-in-odyssey.md

 classified ad of:
   - Odyssey Magazine
   - Solaris (video game)
-note: This was a classified ad in the December 1988 issue of ODYSSEY magazine.
+snippet of: classified ad in the December 1988 issue of ODYSSEY magazine.
+type: snippet
 when: 1988-12-01
 tags:
   - classified ad
+  - snippet
 ---